 Depending on the level of hierarchy you have, you’ll adapt the content of your view referential.
 The more hierarchy you have, the more detailed your referential has to be.

 For a simple hierarchy, you’ll have to define¶

 Entity_name : this is the unique label/name for each view Entity_group : this is the group your view belongs to (you can have several entities belonging to a same group) Entity_parent : this is the parent of your view (several views can share the same parent)

 📝 Let’s take an example : your application is aiming to track shop performances within a mall, depending on their categories (group), and on which level of the mall they are located (parent).

 For a complex hierarchy, you’ll have to define¶

-The same columns as above : Entity_name, Entity_group, Entity_parent Parent_group : this is group your parent belongs to (several parents can belongs to the same group)
+The same columns as above : Entity_name, Entity_group, Entity_parent Parent_group : this is the group your parent belong to (several parents can belongs to the same group)

 📝 Example : you follow your real estate portfolio, by asset, which belongs to different Asset Manager, Territory, Direction and Company.
 You have a double hierarchy :